Visit Us

 Thinkery Camps:

 Camp fees include a $75 non-refundable fee.
-Refunds (minus the $75 non-refundable fee) are given for cancellations made before May 18, 2022.
-There are no refunds offered for registrations cancelled after May 18, 2022.
+Refunds (minus the $75 non-refundable fee) are given for cancellations made at least two weeks prior to your camp start date.

 Birthday Parties: